cbcrg/pergola/doc/source/visualization.rst

 *************

 Shiny-pergola needs Docker to be installed in your system.
-If you don't have Docker installed in your system you can follow the instructions in :ref:`Docker-installation` section.
+If you don't have Docker installed in your system you can follow the instructions in the :ref:`Docker-installation` section.

 **********************
 Get a sample data set